Opioid abuse in a high-risk pregnancy clinic

 We are not currently studying offspring of women with BPD directly.
 BPD symptoms include impulsive self-destructive behavior, difficulty dealing with anger, mood swings, frantic efforts to avoid abandonment, alternately idealizing and devaluing others, and instability in a sense of identity.
 In the past we compared offspring whose mothers have BPD with offspring whose mothers do not.
 We also examined self-reported borderline features along a continuum, which are highly correlated with a diagnosis.

-These studies examine a reversal in parent and child roles, e.g., when a mother looks to a child for care, or a father plays with his child as if he were another child rather than setting appropriate limits.
+This study examined a reversal in parent and child roles, e.g., when a mother looks to a child for care, or a father plays with his child as if he were another child rather than setting appropriate limits.